 You probably know – when you try to do it all, you accomplish nothing.
 Focus, focus, focus.
 Ever heard of the pomodoro technique?
 It’s my favorite method to focus on 1 thing and get that done asap.
 Here is how it works: you set a timer for 25-minutes, work on one task really hard, and when the timer goes off, you’re done.
 You take a short break and after that it’s pomodoro time again.
 After 4 ‘Pomodoro’s’ of 25-minutes it’s time to take a longer break.
 There is also a book, but I never read it, it’s just the idea of setting a timer and working really focused and hard on something that works for me.
 I recently wrote an article about how your body works best and how to use it for your productivity.
 If you read that article, you’ll find out it might be better to work 90-minutes on one task, and I do think it’s a bit more realistic for most of us, because most tasks take longer than 25- minutes.

 Do you want to read more about productivity and time management?
-Pre-order my newest ebook A busy girl’s 21-day life fix productivity and time-management for the special pre-order price here.
+Check out The Ultimate Guide to Productivity (for free!) or pre-order my newest ebook A busy girl’s 21-day life fix productivity and time-management for the special pre-order price here.
 The book is all about how to get more done, automate the heck out of your life, take control back over your time and start doing what you really love to do.
 All you need is 21-days.